 Process for Requesting Academic Accommodations, Auxiliary Aids, and/or Services

 Step 1.
 Student Self-Discloses through the Online Introductory Questionnaire

 Students seeking accommodations for disability must self-disclose the need for services to Student Disability Resources at Penn State Abington.
 This is done through the online Introductory Questionnaire.
 You will answer questions about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, accommodations you’ve had in the past, etc., so be sure to collect any needed information before you begin the online Introductory Questionnaire.
 Contact us at [email protected] to let us know when you’ve completed the questionnaire.

 Step 2.
 Student Completes Paperwork

-Once your introductory questionnaire is received and reviewed, we will send you a registration packet and self-evaluation to your PSU email.
-Please read through and complete.
+Once your introductory questionnaire is received and reviewed, we will send you a registration packet to your PSU email.
+Please read through, complete and return to [email protected].